-The teacher in Sparrows class is Miss Canavan and the teaching assistant is Mrs Clarke.
-The teacher in Owls class is Mrs Barham and our Teaching Assistant is Mrs Simmons.
+The teacher in Sparrows class is Miss Canavan and the teaching assistant is Mrs. Simmons.
+The teacher in Owls class is Mrs. Plaha and the teaching assistant is Mrs. Clarke.
 We are all very much looking forward to working alongside you to help your children develop over the school year.

-In Year 1, this year we are working hard to ‘climb the ladder to success’ by reading as much as possible at home, learning spellings and completing homework, enabling us to achieve our full potential.
+In Year 1, this year we are working hard to read as much as possible at home, learning spellings and completing homework, enabling us to achieve our full potential.

 Please make sure your child has a full PE kit in school for their PE lessons.
-Sparrows do PE on Tuesdays and Wednesdays and Owls do PE on Wednesdays and Thursdays.
-Thank you!
+Sparrows have PE on Wednesdays and Owls have PE on Wednesdays.

 Please check on the gallery to see which children were chosen during this week!

 Here is the gruffalo text map alongside the model text.
 Enjoy!